avsprakash/Udacity/Data Engineering Nanodegree/Project3/README.md

 Log data: s3://udacity-dend/log_data is loaded in to STAGING_EVENTS_TABLE

+Points to to consider when loading into staging tables (STAGING_EVENTS_TABLE and STAGING_SONGS_TABLE)
+- Use the same column names as those in the data files, so that we can use "json auto" to load the data easily

 This raw data is transformed and loaded in to dimensional tables (SONGPLAY_TABLE, USER_TABLE, SONG_TABLE, ARTIST_TABLE, TIME_TABLE).
 Points to consider while loading data into dimensional tables:

 - Use distinct to avoid inserting duplicate rows (used fo USER_TABLE, SONG_TABLE and ARTIST_TABLE).
 - load only page='NextSong'.
 - Use 'IDENTITY' to autogenerate column values (used while creating SONGPLAY_TABLE).
-- Use the same column names as those in the data files, so that we can use "json auto" to load the data easily